gbowerman/twitter-code/azurefunctions/dailyreport/readme.md

 This code uses an Azure Function `TimerTrigger`, which makes it easy to execute functions on a schedule.

 - __Reliability__ and __maintainability__: A scheduled task running on a physical machine at a fixed time or the next time it was started has a single point of failure.
-A _serverless_ has no infrastructure dependency.
+A _serverless_ task has no infrastructure dependency.

-- __Security__: Instead of using a config file to store Twitter credentials, Teams webhook and search strings, they can be stored securely as app settings configurable/updateable in the Azure Portal.
+- __Security__: Instead of using a config file to store Twitter credentials, webhooks and search strings, they can be stored securely as app settings configurable/updateable in the Azure Portal.

 ## Setup instructions